Contingencyplana/making_friends_0/planning/planning_parliament.md

-# Planning Parliament — Making Friends AI

-The **Planning Parliament** is the governance cavern within `making_friends_0`.
-It provides structure for decision-making across all Making Friends AI workspaces.
-Together with the **Whitecoat Parliament of the South**, it balances planning and creation at the planetary scale.

 ---
 ## 1. Purpose
 - Ratify high-level **charters, proposals, motions, and decisions**.
 - Serve as the **voice of coordination** between caverns (workspaces).
 - Preserve **traceable Decision Records (DRs)** for long-term provenance.
 ---

 ## 2. Membership